Our History

 First Annual SFI Progress Report

-AF&PA published its first Annual Progress Report on the SFI Program titled “Sustainable Forestry for Tomorrow’s World”.
-The report represented AF&PA’s commitment to be open and transparent with the public about the progress and performance of its membership’s compliance with the SFI Guidelines and Principles.
+AF&PA issued its first Annual Progress Report on the SFI Program titled “Sustainable Forestry for Tomorrow’s World”.
+These annual reports represented AF&PA’s commitment to be open and transparent with the public about the progress and performance of its membership’s compliance with the SFI Guidelines and Principles.
+The reports presented aggregated information that members were required to submit to AF&PA describing their progress in implementing the SFI Program.

-The External Review Panel was tasked with assuring that the aggregated progress data reported by the SFI program managers in the annual reports were accurately analyzed and presented each year, and to make their views known to the public.
+The Expert Review Panel was tasked with verifying that the aggregated progress data reported by the SFI program managers in the annual reports were accurately analyzed and presented each year, and to make their candid views known to the public.
 The Panel spent many hours reviewing methods, results, and the interpretation of those results.
 When all were assured that the information in the annual progress report was as accurately and honestly presented as possible, the text went to press.

 1997